ndf-zz/asfv1/README.md

 			[>63 instructions]
 		target: clr

-		parse error: Offset from SKP to 'TARGET' (0x44) too large on line ...
+		parse error: Offset from SKP to TARGET (0x40) too large on line ...

  - To force computation of an offset, wrap an expression in parentheses:

 		EQU	three	3
 			skp	0,three+3	; error - three is not a target

-		parse error: Unexpected input OPERATOR/'+' on line ...
+		parse error: Unexpected OPERATOR + on line ... parse error: Undefined target THREE for SKP on line ...

 			skp	0,(three+3)	; ok, offset is evaluated as expression